top of page

 Health Anxiety

 While some degree of worry about our health is normal, for some people this can spiral into an overwhelming preoccupation with the possibility of having a serious illness.
 If left unchecked, health anxiety can negatively impact our quality of life and well-being.
-However, there are a number of different psychological therapies that are effective in managing it.
+Fortunately, there are several psychological therapies that are effective in managing it.

 Health anxiety is characterized by excessive worry about having or developing a serious medical condition.
 Individuals with health anxiety might frequently misinterpret normal bodily sensations as signs of illness.
-They may engage in repeated doctor visits, online symptom checking – going to ‘Dr Google’ – or other excessive reassurance-seeking behaviors, which usually backfire.
+They may engage in repeated doctor visits, online symptom checking – going to ‘Dr Google’ – or other excessive reassurance-seeking behaviours, which usually backfire – it just keeps their attention on the worry.
 They may be excessively focused on news stories that feature the threat of serious illness.
 This constant cycle of fear and reassurance can significantly disrupt daily life.
 There may be some experiential basis for this too, such as a family member having had a serious illness in the past, which can set up health anxiety for others in the family.

 The Role of Psychology